mr-stringer/punkbot/README.md

 * A Bluesky account
 * An app password for your bluesky account
 * A completed configuration file
-* To export your app password to the environment

 ### Create a Bluesky account